 You don't need to buy thousands of t-shirts upfront.
 You can use Print-on-Demand (POD) services like Printful or Teespring.

-Here's how it works: You create a design and upload it.
-When a customer orders a t-shirt from your online store, the POD company prints it, packs it, and ships it directly to the customer.
+Here's how it works: You create a design.
+When a customer orders a t-shirt, the POD company prints it, packs it, and ships it directly to the customer.
 You do nothing but collect the profit.

-This is a zero-risk way to start selling physical products and a fun way for your fans to support you.
+This is a zero-risk way to start selling physical products.

 4. Brand Deals and Sponsorships

 As your audience grows, brands will want to work with you.
-A sponsorship is when a company pays you to feature their product or service in your content.
-This can be a dedicated video, a short mention, or an Instagram post.
+A sponsorship is when a company pays you to feature their product in your content.
+This can be a dedicated video or a short mention.

 How to Get Brand Deals:

-- Build a Media Kit: A media kit is like a resume for your brand.
-It should include information about your channel, your audience demographics (age, location), and your key stats (subscribers, average views).
+• Build a Media Kit: A media kit is like a resume for your brand.
+It includes information about your channel, your audience, and your stats.

-- Reach Out to Brands: Don't wait for them to find you.
-If there's a brand you love and think would be a great fit for your audience, send them a professional email.
+• Reach Out to Brands: Don't wait for them to find you.
+If there's a brand you love, send them a professional email.

-- Know Your Worth: Sponsorship fees can range from a few thousand rupees to lakhs, depending on your audience size and engagement.
-Don't be afraid to charge what you are worth.
+• Know Your Worth: Sponsorship fees can range from a few hundred to thousands of dollars, depending on your audience size and engagement.

 5. Direct Support from Your Audience